mikeoon/LGED_FF/2020_writeups/2020_week5_writeup.md

-# LGED 2020 Week-5 Recap: Only One Undfeated Team Remains and Everybody has a Win
+# LGED 2020 Week-5 Recap: One Undfeated Team Remains and Everybody has a Win

 ### whaddupp